germanrg/AndroidNetworkServer/README.md

 AndroidNetworkServer
 ====================

+JavaSwing tiny server to explore basic networking properties from android.
-Server to support and manage the AndroidNetwork client
+This server allow us to support and manage the AndroidNetwork client.